atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 9\
 Dimensions of Parking Spaces**

+#### 4.6.4* SIGNAGE

-**4.6.4* SIGNAGE. **Accessible parking spaces shall be designated as reserved for the disabled by a sign showing the symbol of accessibility (see 4.30.5).
+Accessible parking spaces shall be designated as reserved for the disabled by a sign showing the symbol of accessibility (see 4.30.5).
 Such signs shall not be obscured by a vehicle parked in the space.

+#### 4.6.5 PASSENGER LOADING ZONES

-**4.6.5 PASSENGER LOADING ZONES.** Passenger loading zones shall provide an access aisle at least 60 in (1525 mm) wide and 20 ft (6 m) long adjacent and parallel to the vehicle pull-up space (see Fig. 10).
+Passenger loading zones shall provide an access aisle at least 60 in (1525 mm) wide and 20 ft (6 m) long adjacent and parallel to the vehicle pull-up space (see Fig. 10).
 If there are curbs between the access aisle and the vehicle pull-up space, then a curb ramp complying with 4.7 shall be provided.
 Vehicle standing spaces and access aisles shall be level with surface slopes not exceeding 1:50 in all directions.

 ![fig10](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig10.gif)

 **Figure 10\
 Access Aisle at Passenger Loading Zones**

+#### 4.6.6 VERTICAL CLEARANCE

-**4.6.6 VERTICAL CLEARANCE.** Provide minimum vertical clearances of 114 in at accessible passenger loading zones and along vehicle access routes to such areas from site entrances.
+Provide minimum vertical clearances of 114 in at accessible passenger loading zones and along vehicle access routes to such areas from site entrances.
 If accessible van parking spaces are provided, then the minimum vertical clearance should be 114 in.

-**4.7 CURB RAMPS.**
+### 4.7 CURB RAMPS

+#### 4.7.1 LOCATION

-**4.7.1 LOCATION.** Curb ramps complying with 4.7 shall be provided wherever an accessible route crosses a curb.
+Curb ramps complying with 4.7 shall be provided wherever an accessible route crosses a curb.

+#### 4.7.2 SLOPE

-**4.7.2 SLOPE.** Slopes of curb ramps shall comply with 4.8.2.
+Slopes of curb ramps shall comply with 4.8.2.
 The slope shall be measured as shown in Fig. 11.
 Transitions from ramps to walks, gutters, or streets shall be flush and free of abrupt changes.
 Maximum slopes of adjoining gutters, road surface immediately adjacent to the curb ramp, or accessible route shall not exceed 1.20.

 ![The ramp slope is a ratio equal to the vertical rise divided by the horizontal run.
 The adjoining slope at walk or street shall not exceed 1:20.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig11.gif)

 **Figure 11\
 Measurement of Curb Ramp Slopes**

+#### 4.7.3 WIDTH

-**4.7.3 WIDTH.** The minimum width of a curb ramp shall be 36 in (915 mm), exclusive of flared sides.
+The minimum width of a curb ramp shall be 36 in (915 mm), exclusive of flared sides.

+#### 4.7.4 SURFACE

-**4.7.4 SURFACE.** Surfaces of curb ramps shall comply with 4.5.
+Surfaces of curb ramps shall comply with 4.5.

-**4.7.5 SIDES OF CURB RAMPS.** If a curb ramp is located where pedestrians must walk across the ramp, or where it is not protected by handrails or guardrails, then it shall have flared sides; the maximum slope of the flare shall be 1:10 (see Fig. 12(a)).
+#### 4.7.5 SIDES OF CURB RAMPS

+If a curb ramp is located where pedestrians must walk across the ramp, or where it is not protected by handrails or guardrails, then it shall have flared sides; the maximum slope of the flare shall be 1:10 (see Fig. 12(a)).
 Curb ramps with returned curbs may be used where pedestrians would not normally walk across the ramp (see Fig. 12(b)).

 ![If the landing depth at the top of a curb ramp is less than 48 inches, then the slope of the flared side shall not exceed 1:12.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig12a.gif)